OpenSwitchNOS/openswitch-ops/docs/link_aggregation_design.md

 The `lacp-fallback` key is used to determine the behavior or a LAG using LACP to negotiate when there is no partner.
-A value of _"true"_ means that the LAG fallback to active/backup mode, where a single link in the _"up"_ state is kept up while the others are blocked.
+A value of _"true"_ means that the LAG falls back to a mode defined by the lacp_fallback_mode.
 If set to _"false"_ the LAG blocks all its members until it can negotiate with a partner.

+The `lacp_fallback_mode` key is used to defined the mode to which the LAG falls back when no partner is detected.
+The _"priority"_ mode uses the value in the `lacp_port_priority` key of the LAG members to define which interface is not blocked and should go to collecting/distributing.
+The _"all\_active"_ mode keeps all interfaces in collecting/distributing.  __Note__ that this mode is likely to create loops, it is recomended that this mode is only used to connect with hosts.

 #### _Interface_ Table
 The lacpd daemon also monitors the `other_config` map in the Interface table for